brendangeck/semantic-release-kaniko/README.md

 ## Overview

-[`@bpgeck/semantic-release-kaniko`](https://www.npmjs.com/package/@bpgeck/semantic-release-kaniko) is a plugin for `semantic-release` that builds and deploys of Docker images in a daemonless environment using Google's open-source tool, [Kaniko](https://github.com/GoogleContainerTools/kaniko/).
+[`@bpgeck/semantic-release-kaniko`](https://www.npmjs.com/package/@bpgeck/semantic-release-kaniko) is a plugin for `semantic-release` that builds and deploys Docker images in a daemonless environment using Google's open-source tool, [Kaniko](https://github.com/GoogleContainerTools/kaniko/).

 From the [Kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) docs: